dejwk/roo_display/README.md

             kCenter | kMiddle);
   }
   {
+    // Periodic, angular gradient.
+    // Note that we're repeating the same color at both ends of the gradient,
+    // to make the period equal to 120 degrees (2 * Pi / 3) and to smoothly
+    // oscillate between red and yellow.
     DrawingContext dc(display, Box(w / 2, 0, w - 1, h / 2 - 1));
     auto gradient =
         AngularGradient({w * 3 / 4, h / 4},